You’ll never forget

 European Gems (Christmas ed.)

-Through Europe from East to West, leaving Budapest and we shall finish in Madrid.
+Travelling across Europe, East to West, leaving from Budapest and finishing in Madrid.

 15 days from 745 €